loganbek/streamline-tools/research/meetingNotes.md

 - You mentioned you had ideas for a github integration.
 I would like to see how you see this working (to me it still makes more sense to do this locally from the command line).
 I can't yet envision how you see this working. - Maybe a github UI options mockup.
 - Button disabling/hiding looks good across the board.

-- filenaming still not working for comm actions, comm rules, or congfig rules
+- filenaming still not working for comm actions, comm rules, or congfig rules - WIP
+  - sent email regarding action id associate with action var name
   - need to play with this more
   - Error in event handler: ReferenceError: filename is not defined at chrome-extension://emnmnbbfkjncmideeepckbclmilhcboc/adminCommerceContent.js:115:27